tembo-io/pg_auto_dw/README.md

 3) Run this Codebase

 ## Demo: Act 1 - "1-Click Build"
+> **Note:** Only use the code presented below.
+Any deviations may cause errors.
+This demo is for illustrative purposes only.

 We want to make building a data warehouse easy.
 And, if the source tables are well-structured and appropriately named, constructing a data warehouse can be achieved with a single call to the extension.

 1. **Install Extension**